microsoft/finops-toolkit/src/README.md

 - Every folder has a README that explains its purpose.
 - For public docs and specs, start in [docs](../docs).
 - For code and dev docs, start in [src](../src) &nbsp; **← YOU ARE HERE**
-- Read about our [architecture](architecture.md) for context on structure.
+- Read about our [architecture](architecture.md) for context on technologies and structure.
 - Review our [coding guidelines](code.md) before you write/review code.
 - Review the guidance below for how to contribute code.